Crypto Exchange in Tbilisi, Georgia

 Essential documents checklist: Request the company’s registration certificate (სარეგისტრაციო მოწმობა), construction permit, land ownership proof, technical documentation (project blueprints), and financial guarantees.
 Legitimate developers provide these within 2-3 business days.

 Construction permit details: The permit must include the specific plot location, approved building parameters (height, area, purpose), validity period, and issuing authority stamp.
-Verify the permit number directly on the Tbilisi City Hall website or relevant municipality portal.
+Verify the permit number on the Tbilisi City Hall portal and use the new interactive construction-status map launched by Tbilisi City Hall in November 2025, which shows facilities approved for operation and sites where construction has been suspended.
 Cross-reference the plot cadastral code with Public Registry records to confirm the developer’s legal right to build.
+Construction permits in Georgia are issued under Government Resolution No. 255 (2019) on the procedure and conditions for issuing a construction permit and putting the building into operation, which replaced the older Resolution No. 57 (2009).

 Financial security verification: Bank guarantees or escrow accounts protect your payment if construction stops.
 Look for agreements with recognized Georgian banks (TBC Bank, Bank of Georgia, Liberty Bank) that specify completion timelines and refund mechanisms.
 Many reputable developers now use project financing structures where buyer payments go to designated accounts monitored by financial institutions.